 03.03 Data Review

-Inspectors should evaluate the licensee safety culture assessment data to determine if they support the assessment findings.
-The inspectors should briefly the safety culture assessment data to look for trends or outlier groups (e.g., low response rates or deviations from the averages) and evaluate if the licensee took any follow-up actions to compensate or further investigate the reasons for the differences.
+Inspectors should evaluate the licensee’s safety culture assessment data to determine if they support the assessment findings.
+The inspectors should briefly review the safety culture assessment data to look for trends or outlier groups (e.g., low response rates or deviations from the averages) and evaluate if the licensee took any follow-up actions to compensate or further investigate the reasons for the differences.
 Conducting a review of a sample of the data is important because sitewide averaging of the data could mask response rates from certain groups or specific negative inputs.

 03.04 Effectiveness of Licensee Communications